chiyun0529/boldness-avoidance-foraging/README.md

 # boldness-avoidance-foraging
-Repository for data and analytical R code for the boldness-avoidance foraging covariation paper
+Repository for data and analytical R code for the manuscript entitled "Avoidance learning reduces the boldness-foraging behavior covariation in a generalist predator", currently under review for Behavioral Ecology

 List of files: